MVanderloo/tile-puzzle-a-/README.md

+# Tile Puzzle AI

-# CS 420 Project 1
+### CS 420 Project 1
 ### Michael Vanderloo

 This project was done in golang.
 You will need to install golang and update GOPATH to include this directory.

 ## Install Golang